-On many of the major social challenges that we face, our ingrained conventional understandings and mental models, or ‘narratives’ limit the terms of debate, blocking the constructive consensus needed for effective action.
+On many major social challenges we face, our ingrained conventional understandings and mental models, or ‘narratives’, limit the terms of debate, trapping us in narrow and destructive patterns of action.

 What would take to shift the way we think about land in the UK, and to recognise its crucial role at the intersection of our many social and economic challenges?